ABOUT

 Exercise Physiologist

 Charis completed her Bachelor of Applied Science (Physiotherapy) at The University of Sydney in 2005.
-Soon after graduating, she was fortunate enough to be mentored by a team of well renowned research and clinical neurological physiotherapists, where she gained extensive experience in rehabilitation following a stroke, Parkinson’s Disease, motor neurone disease, multiple sclerosis, and recovery after brain and spinal cord injuries / surgeries.
-In addition, Charis has extensive experience in working with people following orthopedic injuries and surgeries, including shoulder, knee and hip replacement surgeries, and rehabilitation following a fall / fracture.
+Soon after graduating, she was fortunate enough to be mentored by a team of well renowned research and clinical neurological physiotherapists, where she gained extensive experience in rehabilitation following a stroke, Parkinson’s Disease, Motor Neurone Disease, Multiple Sclerosis, and recovery after brain and spinal cord injuries / surgeries.
+In addition, Charis has extensive experience in working with people following orthopaedic injuries and surgeries, including shoulder, knee and hip replacement surgeries, and rehabilitation following a fall / fracture.

 She is a believer in ‘laughter is the best medicine’, and is passionate about empowering older adults to be more confident when getting out and about, so they can return to activities that give meaning to their lives.